chenjie199234/admin/api/config.md

 	"groupname":"str",
 	//value length must > 0
 	"appname":"str",
+	//map's key is config's keyname,map's value is config's cur version
-	//<0 means return current active config,if cur_version is the newest,the request will block until a new version come
+	//if cur version < 0 means return current active config
+	//if all cur version is the newest,the request will block until a new version come
-	//int32
-	"cur_version":0
+	//if some keys' version is the newest,and some keys' version is old,then the keys with old version will return newest version and datas,the newest's keys will only return version
+	//kv map,value-int32
+	//element num must > 0
+	"keys":{"str":0,"str":0}
 }
 ------------------------------------------------------------------------------------------------------------
 ```